 Please take my warning when I tell you that I have seen some incredibly designed websites that are rat’s nests of code that cause the owners headache after headache and dollar after dollar.
-I have also seen websites that have gone to such an incredible level of programming that it would make even the most confident programmer question their skills but resemble the interface to Microsoft Word – in 1999.
-OK, OK maybe I am exaggerating a little bit, but I hope you get my point.
+I have also seen websites that have gone to such an incredible level of programming that it would make even the most confident programmer question their skills but look horrible.

 Personally, I would rather have a website built by a good programmer and an OK designer than the other way around.
 Design is subjective but clean code; site performance and reliability are not.

 Please consider my comparison of skills between developer and designer as you give thought to your next website.
-This may affect your decision of whether you hire a freelancer, studio, or agency, but more importantly, I hope it affects how you think about your website project as a whole.
+This may affect your decision of whether you hire a freelancer, studio, or agency, but more importantly, I hope it affects how you think about your web development project as a whole.

-Humans have a propensity to complicate the hell out of things.
-We all do it and I think when we are dealing with complex things like software and servers, we often assume that the complexity is “built in.”
-We also tend to want to do something new rather than stay with the old.
+When redesigning your website it’s normal to want to do something new rather than stay with the old.
 However, try to avoid reinventing the wheel.
-Complex custom functions may not be necessary, innovative design might answer some complex user experience challenges, or a simple email contact form might work as well as an API integration.
+Complex custom functions may not be necessary, an innovative design might answer some complex user experience challenges, or a simple email contact form might work as well as an API integration.
 Complexity adds cost up front and down the road when support is needed.